MicrosoftDocs/learn/learn-pr/azure/understanding-the-sql-dw-connector-with-azure-databricks/includes/3-create-user-assing-user-class.md

     ![Click the Run button to execute the query.](../media/azure-data-studio-new-query.png)

-1. Create user in **master** database using the above login.
-To do this, execute the following:
+1. Create user in **master** database using the above login byt executing the following command:

     ```sql
     CREATE USER LabUser FOR LOGIN LabUserLogin;